Duke Ellington: Last years

 Ellington was shortlisted for the Pulitzer Prize for Music in 1965.
 However, no prize was ultimately awarded that year.
 Then 66 years old, he joked: "Fate is being kind to me.
 Fate doesn't want me to be famous too young."
 In 1999, he was posthumously awarded a special Pulitzer Prize "commemorating the centennial year of his birth, in recognition of his musical genius, which evoked aesthetically the principles of democracy through the medium of jazz and thus made an indelible contribution to art and culture."

 In September 1965, he premiered the first of his Sacred Concerts.
 He created a jazz Christian liturgy.
 Although the work received mixed reviews, Ellington was proud of the composition and performed it dozens of times.
 This concert was followed by two others of the same type in 1968 and 1973, known as the Second and Third Sacred Concerts.
 Many saw the Sacred Music suites as an attempt to reinforce commercial support for organized religion.
 However, Ellington simply said it was "the most important thing I've done".
 The Steinway piano upon which the Sacred Concerts were composed is part of the collection of the Smithsonian's National Museum of American History.
 Like Haydn and Mozart, Ellington conducted his orchestra from the piano—he always played the keyboard parts when the Sacred Concerts were performed.

-Duke turned 65 in the spring of 1964 but showed no signs of slowing down as he continued to make recordings of significant works such as The Far East Suite (1966), New Orleans Suite (1970), The Afro-Eurasian Eclipse (1971) and the Latin American Suite (1972), much of it inspired by his world tours.
-It was during this time that he recorded his only album with Frank Sinatra, entitled Francis A. & Edward K. (1967).
+Ellington turned 65 in the spring of 1964 but showed no sign of slowing down as he continued to make recordings of significant works such as The Far East Suite (1966), New Orleans Suite (1970), The Afro-Eurasian Eclipse (1971) and the Latin American Suite (1972), much of it inspired by his world tours.
+It was during this time that he recorded his only album with Frank Sinatra, titled Francis A. & Edward K. (1967).
+In August 1972, he recorded several solo piano tracks at Mediasound Studios in New York, with the then brand-new assistant engineer Bob Clearmountain.
+The session remained unreleased until 2017, when Storyville Records released it as An Intimate Piano Session.

-In 1972-1974 Ellington worked on his only opera, Queenie Pie, together with Maurice Peress.
-Ellington got an idea to wrote an opera about a black beautician in 1930s, but did not finish it.
+In 1972–1974 Ellington worked on his only opera, Queenie Pie, together with Maurice Peress.
+Ellington got an idea to write an opera about a black beautician in the 1930s, but did not finish it.

+The final new recorded material Ellington released was a collaboration with Teresa Brewer titled It Don't Mean a Thing If It Don't Got That Swing, released on her husband Bob Thiele's label Flying Dutchman Records in the UK in 1973 and in the US the following year.
 Among the last shows Ellington and his orchestra performed were one on March 21, 1973, at Purdue University's Hall of Music, two on March 22, 1973, at the Sturges-Young Auditorium in Sturgis, Michigan and the Eastbourne Performance on December 1, 1973, later issued on LP.
 Ellington performed what is considered his final full concert in a ballroom at Northern Illinois University on March 20, 1974.
 Since 1980, that ballroom has been dedicated as the "Duke Ellington Ballroom".